CSCfi/csc-user-guide/docs/computing/running/greasy.md

-# How to run run large number of small jobs in Mahti
+# How to run run large number of small jobs in Mahti and Puhti

 In many cases, a computational analysis job contains a number of similar independent sub-tasks.
 A user may have several datasets that are analyzed in the same way, or the same simulation code